 Recognized as one of the top sleep consultants in the U.S. You’re not sure where to start when it comes to getting your child to sleep through the night.
 You’ve read plenty of books, searched the internet in the middle of the night for ideas and tried every piece of advice from well-meaning friends, family and Facebook groups can offer.
 Every night has turned in to a mix of frustration and exhaustion.
 Staying awake during the day is tough.
 You wonder if it’s always going to be like this...always tired and never knowing how the baby will sleep tonight.

-I know...
+I know what it feels like to be sleep deprived mom...
 I’ve been there I used to wish for 8 hours of sleep at night, hoping my baby would sleep longer so I could focus at work, have the energy to exercise and still have time to enjoy evenings with my husband.
 Now I’m a sleep consultant who works with exhausted parents who've tried everything to get their baby to sleep.
 I show them how to do it, in a way that works with their parenting style, so their whole family sleeps through the night.

 Sleeping All Night Opened My Eyes to a Helping Others My daughter was like most babies.
 She slept most of the day and I thought maternity leave would be a great time to catch up on hobbies and experience being a stay-at-home mom for a few months before I went back to work.
 I knew babies slept, so why wouldn’t they just sleep when they wanted to?
 I had friends with babies and they all raved about how well they slept at night.
 I stood by silently wondering why my baby wasn’t sleeping so well.
 Everyone, including friends, family and even the lady at the park, gave me advice about how to get her sleeping longer.
 Some ideas I tried, others I didn’t feel comfortable trying and some made me cringe.